-Operated by Hide & Shriek, Alien Escape is an hour long escape room set on an abandoned space facility.
+Operated by Hide & Shriek, Alien Escape is an hour long escape room set in an abandoned space facility.
 As the game progresses, players discover that the station isn’t as abandoned as first thought.

 First things first, the design of the alien was incredibly cool.
 It didn’t look as typical as we expected with a human skin tone and very humanoid features.
-Its look was reminiscent of the newborn from Alien Resurrection but smaller and more agile.
+Its look was reminiscent of the newborn from Alien Resurrection but smaller and agiler.
 We didn’t see it as much as we would have liked.

 The alien’s first appearance was handled well too with a good bit of misdirection meaning that I actually had my back to it when it first decided to show itself.
 The team went with subtlety over jump scares and that was quite refreshing.